 You know something’s mainstream when it becomes a verb – “I’ll just google it” meaning I’ll search the web for something using Google.
-And using Google, you’ll quickly find information with it, but is it the information you’re looking for?
-With a few simple techniques you can improve the relevance of the information it returns to you.
+And using Google search engines, you’ll quickly find information with it, but is it the information you’re looking for?
+With a few simple techniques you can improve the relevance of the information it returns to you through internet.

 Click on the “advanced search” link on the main google page.
 This takes you to this page.

 Put what you are looking for into the field labelled this exact wording or phrase.
 In this example I was looking for QR codes.
 This forces google to return this exact phrase.
 In a normal search google would return the terms QR and codes but not necessarily together on the same page so possibly not relevant.
 This narrows the returned results down from about 8 Million to 200k.
 A big difference.